+Effor estimations and fanctions

 Statistical Measurement Target output AE ARE

 Mean 235.5870 235.5534 2.8968 0.0138

 Std.Dev 110.4408 110.6292 1.5571 0.0088

 Min 104.5353 108.1162 0.0108 0.00008

 Max 636.1818 629.6741 9.3178 0.0578

-10. Genetic Algorithm results
+10. Genetic algorithm results

 In ANN, model selection is employed to discover a neural network topology that optimizes the error on new data.
 There are two types of model selection: (1) Order selection and (2) Input selection.
 Order selection aims to determine the appropriate and optimal number of hidden layers, while input selection identifies the most important and optimal input variables.
 To perform order selection, an incremental order method is typically applied.
 This method begins with the minimum order and gradually adds a specified amount of perceptron in each iteration.
 By iteratively adjusting the network architecture, we can find the configuration that achieves the best performance.
-The parameters of the incremental order selection method, which guide the process of incrementally adding perceptron, are presented in Table 10.
-The error history during the incremental order selection error is symbolized by the orange line.
-In Table 11, the order selection results obtained from the incremental order algorithm are presented.
+The parameters of the incremental order selection method, which guide the process of incrementally adding perceptron, are presented in Table 8.
+The error history during the incremental order selection is depicted in Fig. 12.
+The training error is represented by the blue line, while the selection error is symbolized by the orange line.
+In Table 9, the order selection results obtained from the incremental order algorithm are presented.
 These results include the final states of the neural network, the error functional, and the order selection algorithm employed.